Instabug/Instabug-Cordova/README.md

 }
 ```

+⚠️ Starting from Instabug-Cordova v9, we require the `compileSdkVersion` to be set to a minimum of `29`.
+It can be set inside the app's `build.gradle` file as below:

+	android {
+	    compileSdkVersion 29
+	}

-### iOS
+## iOS Usage

-You can initialize the SDK by using this method in your JS class
+You can initialize the SDK by using this method in your App JS file.

 ```
 cordova.plugins.instabug.activate(